stevymonkam/Kubernetes-Deployment--AWS-Scalable-and-Secure-Infrastructure/README.md

 ## Composants et flux de travail

-# Deploy EKS App with Route 53 and SSL on AWS
+# Secure Deployment of Angular & React Apps on AWS EKS with SSL & Route 53 (less abtimal solution without ingress controller)
 ## Overview
 This guide explains how to deploy Angular and React applications on AWS EKS with a Route 53 domain and SSL using AWS Certificate Manager (ACM).